PubsandBeer

 The pub is found in Reading, Berkshire, RG1 7XD.

-Excellent single roomed pub just out of the city centre (no more than 10 minutes walk) with 13 handpumps, 1 of which usually carries a local cider.
+Excellent single roomed pub just out of the city centre in Russell Street (no more than 10 minutes walk) with 13 handpumps, 1 of which usually carries a local cider.
 These dispense a wide range of beers, mainly from local breweries although odd ones from further afield creep in.
 A mild is always on and also a stout or porter.
 Good value food is also available at certain times.
 Blackboards above the bar identify the next beer for each handpump - showing a high degree of logistical organisation here.

-We have visited this pub 27 times, seen 195 different beers and tried 84 of them.
+We have visited this pub 29 times, seen 216 different beers and tried 90 of them.

 Map location